Suebi: Name

 The spelling form "Suebi" is the dominant one in classical times, while the common variant "Suevi" also appears throughout history.
 Around 300-600 AD spellings such as Suaevi, Suavi, and Σούαβοι started to occur, because of a sound shift which occurred in West Germanic at this time.
 However, the classical spellings also continued to be used.
 The Proto-Germanic pronunciation is reconstructed as *swēbōz (plural), *swēbaz (singular).

 Throughout the 19th century, numerous attempts to propose a Germanic etymology for the name were made which are no longer accepted by scholars.
 The most widely accepted proposal today is that the word is related to a reconstructed Germanic adjective *swēsa- meaning “one’s own", which is also found in other ethnic names including the Germanic Suiones (Swedes).

-The similarity between the Suebian name and the reconstructed Germanic word *sebjō meaning "clan", “related" or "family” is generally seen as indicating that the two words are related, and this is seen as relevant for attempts to explain the second part name.
-Notably, the name of the Semnones, who classical authors described as the most prestigious and original Suebians, may also have a similar etymology.
+The similarity between the Suebian name and the reconstructed Germanic word *sebjō meaning "clan", “related" or "family” is generally seen as indicating that the two words are related, and this is seen as relevant for attempts to explain the second part of the name.
+Notably, the name of the Semnones, who Tacitus described as the original and most prestigious Suebi, may also have a similar etymology.
 Linguists generally believe that this name was pronounced as Sebnō, and derived from Proto Indo-European *swe-bh(o)-n meaning “of one’s own kind”, with an n-suffix that expresses belonging.
 The Suebi would then be “those who are of their own kind”, while the Semnones would be “those who belong to those of their own kind”.

 In contrast, Rübekeil argues that the relevant Proto Indo-European suffix to explain the Germanic name of the Suebi is not -bho-, which was a suffix used to create adverbs from adjectives.
 Instead he proposes it was a suffix *-bū- based on the verb to be, *bʰuH-, with a syllabic lengthening which changed the meaning to “belonging to”.
 The Proto Indo-European root noun *swe-b(h)ū- would mean roughly “self-being”.

 Alternatively, it has also been argued that it was borrowed from a Celtic word for "vagabond".